brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:26
+- Timestamp: 12-19-2023 13:58:29
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 81
+- BHT Word Count: 84
-- BHT Commentary Usage: 43.33%
+- BHT Commentary Usage: 50.0%
-- BHT Quality Score: 1.8240501299286525
+- BHT Quality Score: 1.9749160969402486
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (58):
-	['a', 'accusations', 'against', 'an', 'and', 'bold', 'but', 'by', 'character', 'convert', 'denying', 'earnest', 'empty', 'endeavor', 'enemies', 'entering', 'filled', 'for', 'from', 'good', 'him', 'his', 'hollow', 'in', 'it', 'knew', 'knowledge', 'made', 'many', 'mere', 'message', 'not', 'observation', 'of', 'one', 'own', 'paul', 'potential', 'power', 'preaching', 'refute', 's', 'scheme', 'self', 'slanderous', 'solid', 'souls', 'substantial', 'that', 'the', 'their', 'thessalonians', 'they', 'to', 'trivial', 'unto', 'vain', 'was', 'with', 'witness']
+	['a', 'abiding', 'about', 'affirm', 'ambition', 'among', 'and', 'as', 'at', 'authenticity', 'bear', 'bringing', 'but', 'by', 'characterized', 'conversion', 'could', 'deceit', 'demonstration', 'divine', 'effectiveness', 'effects', 'efficacy', 'firsthand', 'full', 'had', 'him', 'his', 'in', 'it', 'its', 'knew', 'lasting', 'lives', 'many', 'ministry', 'nature', 'not', 'of', 'or', 'paul', 'power', 'preaching', 's', 'show', 'souls', 'that', 'the', 'their', 'them', 'themselves', 'thessalonians', 'they', 'to', 'vain', 'was', 'witness', 'work']
-- ChatGPT injected words (significant words only) (34):
+- ChatGPT injected words (significant words only) (29):
-	['accusations', 'bold', 'character', 'convert', 'denying', 'earnest', 'endeavor', 'enemies', 'entering', 'filled', 'good', 'hollow', 'knew', 'knowledge', 'mere', 'message', 'observation', 'paul', 'potential', 'power', 'preaching', 'refute', 's', 'scheme', 'self', 'slanderous', 'solid', 'souls', 'substantial', 'thessalonians', 'trivial', 'unto', 'vain', 'witness']
+	['abiding', 'affirm', 'ambition', 'authenticity', 'bear', 'bringing', 'characterized', 'conversion', 'deceit', 'demonstration', 'divine', 'effectiveness', 'effects', 'efficacy', 'firsthand', 'knew', 'lasting', 'lives', 'ministry', 'nature', 'paul', 'power', 'preaching', 's', 'souls', 'thessalonians', 'vain', 'witness', 'work']

 ### Logs
-- Attempt 1 BHT: Paul's entering in unto the Thessalonians was not in vain.
-It was not a mere empty scheme, but a bold and self-denying endeavor for their good.
-Their witness and knowledge of his character refute the slanderous accusations made against him by his enemies.
-From their own observation, they knew that his preaching was not vain, but filled with power.
-His message was not a hollow and trivial one, but solid and substantial, with the potential to convert many souls.
+- Attempt 1 BHT: Through their own firsthand experience and knowledge, the Thessalonians could affirm that Paul's preaching among them was genuine and not in vain.
+His preaching had a lasting impact and was filled with power, proving to be effective in bringing about the conversion of many souls.
+Unlike empty and fruitless words, his preaching was characterized by its abiding nature and lasting effects.
+Paul's ministry was not a mere show of ambition, but a demonstration of the Divine power at work in him.
+His preaching was not marked by deceit or manipulation, but by sincerity and truth.
+The Thessalonians themselves could bear witness to the authenticity and efficacy of Paul's preaching, as it had brought about true transformation in their lives.
-- 🔄 1 Thessalonians 2:1 (attempt 1, 81 words, 43.1% quotes quality score: 1.8110950564650126, V2 normalized quality score: 51.56, commentator tiers 1-3: 31.41%, 28.3%, 40.29%)
+- 🔄 1 Thessalonians 2:1 (attempt 1, 122 words, 41.56% quotes quality score: 1.9250930765340137, V2 normalized quality score: 55.35, commentator tiers 1-3: 29.89%, 28.96%, 41.15%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Paul's entering in unto the Thessalonians was not in vain, as their own witnesses confirm.
-It was not a mere empty scheme, but an earnest and bold endeavor for their good.
-His preaching was filled with power and efficacy, not vanity.
-The message he brought was not a trivial one, but solid and substantial, with the potential to convert many souls.
-His character and actions stood firm and undaunted, a testimony to the divine work at hand.
+- Attempt 2 BHT: The Thessalonians could affirm that Paul's preaching among them was not in vain, as they knew firsthand that it was full of power and had lasting effects.
+Paul's ministry was not a show of ambition or deceit, but a demonstration of Divine power at work in him.
+His preaching was characterized by its abiding nature and effectiveness, bringing about the conversion of many souls.
+The Thessalonians themselves could bear witness to the authenticity and efficacy of Paul's preaching in their lives.
-- 🔄 1 Thessalonians 2:1 (attempt 2, 78 words, 36.84% quotes quality score: 1.763463482493803, V2 normalized quality score: 49.98, commentator tiers 1-3: 30.81%, 24.59%, 44.6%)
+- 🔄 1 Thessalonians 2:1 (attempt 2, 84 words, 50.0% quotes quality score: 1.9749160969402486, V2 normalized quality score: 57.01, commentator tiers 1-3: 27.39%, 30.99%, 41.62%)
+	- BHT WAS OVER 80 WORDS!
+- Attempt 3 BHT: The Thessalonians could confirm that Paul's preaching among them was not in vain.
+They knew from their firsthand experience that it was filled with power and had lasting impact.
+Paul's ministry was not a show of ambition or deceit, but a display of Divine power at work.
+His preaching was marked by its abiding nature and effectiveness, resulting in the conversion of many souls.
+The Thessalonians themselves could testify to the authenticity and effectiveness of Paul's preaching in their lives.
+- 🔄 1 Thessalonians 2:1 (attempt 3, 83 words, 48.21% quotes quality score: 1.814959631911933, V2 normalized quality score: 51.69, commentator tiers 1-3: 27.07%, 32.82%, 40.11%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Paul's entering in unto the Thessalonians was not in vain.
-It was not a mere empty scheme, but an earnest, bold, self-denying endeavor for their good.
-Their witness and knowledge of his character refute the slanderous accusations made against him by his enemies.
-From their own observation, they knew that his preaching was not vain, but filled with power.
-His message was not a hollow and trivial one, but solid and substantial, with the potential to convert many souls.
+- Attempt 4 BHT: Through their own firsthand experience and knowledge, the Thessalonians could affirm that Paul's preaching among them was genuine and not in vain.
+His preaching had a lasting impact and was filled with power, proving to be effective in bringing about the conversion of many souls.
+Unlike empty and fruitless words, his preaching was characterized by its abiding nature and lasting effects.
+Paul's ministry was not a mere show of ambition, but a demonstration of the Divine power at work in him.
+The Thessalonians themselves could bear witness to the authenticity and efficacy of Paul's preaching, as it had brought about true transformation in their lives.
-- 🔄 1 Thessalonians 2:1 (attempt 3, 81 words, 43.33% quotes quality score: 1.8240501299286525, V2 normalized quality score: 51.99, commentator tiers 1-3: 32.32%, 27.17%, 40.51%)
+- 🔄 1 Thessalonians 2:1 (attempt 4, 108 words, 43.66% quotes quality score: 1.9411379008374623, V2 normalized quality score: 55.88, commentator tiers 1-3: 28.67%, 30.32%, 41.01%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Paul's entering in unto the Thessalonians was not in vain.
-It was not an empty scheme, but an earnest, self-denying endeavor for their good.
-Their witness and knowledge of his character refute the slanderous accusations made against him.
-From their own observation, they knew his preaching was not in vain, but full of power.
-His message was not trivial, but substantial, with the potential to convert many souls.
+- Attempt 5 BHT: The Thessalonians could affirm that Paul's preaching among them was not in vain, as they knew firsthand that it was full of power and had lasting effects.
+Paul's ministry was not marked by deceit or a mere show of ambition, but by the abiding nature and effectiveness of his preaching.
+It brought about the conversion of many souls and was characterized by its authenticity and Divine power at work.
+The Thessalonians themselves could testify to the truth and efficacy of Paul's preaching, as it had transformed their lives.
-- 🔄 1 Thessalonians 2:1 (attempt 4, 70 words, 45.1% quotes quality score: 1.782831405636442, V2 normalized quality score: 50.62, commentator tiers 1-3: 31.91%, 28.9%, 39.19%)
+- 🔄 1 Thessalonians 2:1 (attempt 5, 91 words, 47.46% quotes quality score: 1.9369807724676966, V2 normalized quality score: 55.75, commentator tiers 1-3: 26.88%, 29.44%, 43.68%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Paul's entering in unto the Thessalonians was not in vain.
-It was not a mere empty scheme, but an earnest, bold, self-denying endeavor for their good.
-Their witness and knowledge of his character refute the slanderous accusations against him.
-From their own observation, they knew his preaching was not in vain, but full of power.
-His message was not trivial, but substantial, with the potential to convert many souls.
-- 🔄 1 Thessalonians 2:1 (attempt 5, 71 words, 43.4% quotes quality score: 1.7933323890522206, V2 normalized quality score: 50.97, commentator tiers 1-3: 32.56%, 28.43%, 39.01%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 2:1 bht prompt v0.7 (81 words, 43.33% quotes)
+- ✅ 1 Thessalonians 2:1 bht prompt v0.8 (84 words, 50.0% quotes)
-- quality score: 1.8240501299286525, V2 normalized quality score: 51.99, commentator tiers 1-3: 32.32%, 27.17%, 40.51%)
+- quality score: 1.9749160969402486, V2 normalized quality score: 57.01, commentator tiers 1-3: 27.39%, 30.99%, 41.62%)